WestWard Quarterly, the Magazine of Family Reading

 For other submission guidelines, with subscription and single issue prices, please click the link at left.
 To view our magazine’s layout style visit the Archive and select a recent issue; the Archive presents back issues a year old or more.
 We offer a “Writer’s Workbench” (also a regular department of the magazine) featuring helpful hints for better writing.
 In addition you can meet our editor, Shirley Anne Leonard, and read some of her more than 800 poems.
 All of these features are linked in the left navigation panel.

-To subscribe to WestWard Quarterly, use the PayPal "Subscribe" button below (PayPal fee of $1.29 included) or click here for the Mail-in Subscription Form.
+To subscribe to WestWard Quarterly, use the PayPal "Subscribe" button below (PayPal fee included) or click here for the Mail-in Subscription Form.

 Featured Poem Reading